Council on Science and Technology

 Leadership, Research, and Funding Opportunities in Interdisciplinary STEM

 Student Leadership: The CST is committed to providing Princeton students with opportunities to become leaders in STEM and beyond.
 To that end, the CST welcomes students to serve as StudioLab Ambassadors, CST Communication Fellows, or Work Study students.
 In each of these capacities, students can support the work of the CST while gaining valuable experience in areas such as workshop design and implementation, event planning and marketing, and social media outreach.
 New this year, the CST is also seeking students to serve on a Student Executive Committee which will provide ideas, guidance, and feedback to CST leadership.
-Students interested in any of these opportunities should contact Joe Capizzi, CST program coordinator, at firstname.lastname@example.org.
+Students interested in any of these opportunities should contact Joe Capizzi, CST program manager, at firstname.lastname@example.org.

 Student Funding and Research: CST provides SAFE funding for students to support research or projects that align with the CST’s mission.
 The CST also has opportunities for students to work on projects with CST’s multifaceted and accomplished staff.
-Students interested in any of these opportunities should contact Joe Capizzi, CST program coordinator, at email@example.com.
+Students interested in any of these opportunities should contact Joe Capizzi, CST program manager, at email@example.com.